Robert, 45, from Jacksonville, Florida, graduated the Refrigeration Technologies program in June 2021 at Tulsa Welding School in Jacksonville.

 What did you enjoy most about your time at Tulsa Welding School?

 I enjoyed the instructors.
 You can ask them anything.
-If you had a question about something, they would sit down with you and explain it, lay it out so you understand it.
+If you had a question about something, the instructor would sit down with you and explain it, lay it out so you understand it.
 That was the best thing about the school for me.
-They always found time for you; the instructors were quite busy with large classes, but they made time to get to everybody with questions.
+They always found time for you.
+The instructors were quite busy with large classes, but they made time to get to everybody with questions.
 I already had an electrical background; I took to it really quick.

 Why did you choose the RT program, rather than the nine-month EMT program?